 I am...

-The exact prevalence of PLCH is unknown.
-Current estimates suggest that there are between 25,000 – 50,000 patients with PLCH worldwide.
-These numbers are likely an underestimate.
+The exact prevalence of single-system Pulmonary Langerhans cell histiocytosis (PLCH) is unknown.
+Current estimates suggest that there are between 25,000 – 50,000 patients with PLCH worldwide, however, these numbers are likely an underestimate.

 Latest PLCH Educational Webinar